Off-Leash dog area

 Next Steps

-Feedback gathered through this community consultation will inform Council’s next steps and help guide future decisions on the potential introduction of an off-leash dog area within the Borough.
+Feedback gathered through this community consultation will inform Council’s next steps and help guide future decisions.

 Project Background